-Results for Germany fell short of the 50% threshold.
+Germany fell short of the 50% threshold.
 47% of business owners said their digitalisation picked up some speed, 28% said the opposite happened and 23% said there weren’t any changes.

-Our survey shows a similar picture of Belgium.
-42.9 % of SMB owners saw an intensified digitalisation at their companies, while 36.7 % say it slowed it down and 17.3 % say there were no changes.
+In Belgium, 42.9 % of SMB owners saw an intensified digitalisation at their companies, while 36.7 % say it slowed it down and 17.3 % say there were no changes.

-In France, 39% more business owners said the pandemic has slowed down digitalisation than that it accelerated going digital (33%).
+In France, 39% more business owners said the pandemic has slowed down digitalisation than it accelerated going digital (33%).
 A further 25% said nothing changed.

-Taking a closer look, of those Spanish business owners who saw an acceleration of digitalisation, 40.2 % said they took additional measures to enable remote working during the lockdowns, 28% said they moved their sales online, 20.5 % added new external communication channels, and 11.4% took further measures.
+40.2 % said they took additional measures to enable remote working during the lockdowns, 28% said they moved their sales online, 20.5 % added new external communication channels, and 11.4% took further measures.

-In their efforts, however, Spanish SMB owners often don’t feel sufficiently supported by the government and public authorities.
+However, Spanish SMB owners often don’t feel sufficiently supported by the government and public authorities.
 43,0 % say there is no help available and another 43,0 % say there is some help available with room for improvement.
 Only 13,0 % say there is enough help available.

 45.9 % of German SMB owners who saw an acceleration in digitalisation at their companies enabled working from home, 28.2 % moved their sales online and 20% added new external communication channels.

 Compared to Spain, business owners in Germany are much more satisfied with government help.
 25% say that there is no sufficient help available for their digitalisation efforts.
-Another 25% say there is enough support from public institutions and a further 45% say there is some help available.
+Another 25% say there is enough support from public institutions, and a further 45% say there is some help available.

 Belgian business owners are comparably satisfied with the availability of public aid with their digitalisation.
-Only 16.3 % say that there is not sufficient support, 57.1 % say there is some support and a further 20.4 % say that there is sufficient support available.
+Only 16.3 % say that there is no sufficient support, 57.1 % say there is some support and a further 20.4 % say that there is sufficient support available.

-The lack of budget could be linked to the fact that France is among the EU countries which are particularly hard hit by the economic crisis.
 However, the French seem to be rather pleased with the availability of public aid.
 Only 15% say there is no sufficient help, whereas 47% say there is some available and 24% say there is enough public aid available.

-33% of Dutch SMB owners said that a lack of money slowed their digitalisation down and 13% said it was due to a lack of know-how.
+33% of Dutch SMB owners said that a lack of money slowed their digitalisation down, and 13% said it was due to a lack of know-how.